J-Yasha/Automation-Portfolio/01-Marketing-Automation/Social Media Content Repurposing & Scheduling System/README.md

   content, and review status populated automatically
 - Full content package delivered to the team via Slack with clear visual formatting for easy review
+- Merge node consolidates all three platform logging branches before triggering the Slack notification, ensuring the team alert only fires after all content has been successfully logged to the content calendar

 ## Business Impact